ananthp/carnatic_scores/index.markdown

 layout: default
 ---

-A collection of beautiful, hand-crafted Notations for Krithis, Keerthanas, Varnams and other carnatic compositions.
+A collection of beautiful, hand-crafted Notations for Krithis, Keerthanas, Varnams and other carnatic music compositions.
 Licensed under Creative Commons.
 Free to download, print, and share for non-commercial purposes.

 ![Carnatic Score Sample][sample]